-Our talented graduados are Graduado Bombril, Graduada Venenosa, Graduado Paraná, Graduado Pirata, Graduado Ferrugem, Graduado Chumbo, Graduado Sangue Bom and Graduado Caneco.
+Our talented graduados are Instrutor Bombril, Instrutora Venenosa, Instrutora Paraná, Graduado Pirata, Graduado Ferrugem, Graduado Chumbo, Graduado Sangue Bom and Graduado Caneco.

 She works as the principal at KIPP Sharpstown College Prep, a public charter school in southwest Houston that works to provide a world-class education for underserved students in the area.
 At her school, she also supports a capoeira program, where students learn the martial art, the music, and the Portuguese language.
 This program is starting its sixth year in 2013.
 Karima is excited to continue her work with Capoeira Luanda Houston and the Brazilian Arts Foundation.